Because Asking Hurts: Why So Many Don’t Reach Out, and What Organizations Can Do

 - What one change this month could lower the hidden cost of asking?

-From Waiting to Welcoming
+Closing: From Waiting to Welcoming

 True progress isn’t measured only by what services exist, but by how easy it is for people to ask for them.
 Because when the act of seeking help feels like defeat, we lose more than access — we lose connection, trust, and possibility.

-As Bénabou, Loewenstein, and colleagues remind us:
+As Loewenstein and colleagues remind us:

 “The discouragement effect can generate an inefficient equilibrium in which the Receiver waits for an offer but is too afraid to ask if it did not come.”

+Help-seeking isn’t a character flaw.
 It’s a design challenge.
 And one that organizations can — and must — rise to meet.

 About Buoyancy Works

-Buoyancy Works helps organizations who help people.
+Buoyancy Works helps organizations help people.
 We partner with nonprofits, community agencies, and social enterprises to strengthen the way they deliver stabilization, navigation, advocacy, one-on-one coaching, and group programs.

 Our platform gives staff an easy, real-time way to work alongside clients—setting clear goals, tracking progress across life domains, and sharing personalized tools that reduce overwhelm and build confidence.
 For clients, this means faster access to the right resources, more consistent support between meetings, and a clear, achievable path forward—no matter how complex their challenges.